Configuration

 default: <default value>

-providers are just references to other providers with some prameters
+enrich providers are just references to other providers with some parameters

 modified to specific values.